 Any registered North Carolina voter can vote absentee by mail.

 The county boards of elections will not mail or issue applications or ballots to the voter earlier than 60 days before a general election, 50 days before a statewide primary election, or 30 days before a municipal election.
 Voters may, however, request an application more than 50 days before the election.
-Absentee ballots are not available for in-person pick-up, so you must either request a ballot by mail or take advantage of one-stop voting in person (see above).
+Absentee ballots are not available for in-person pick-up, so you must either request a ballot by mail, email or fax; deliver the Absentee Ballot Request form in person to the county board of elections office; or take advantage of one-stop voting in person (see above).

 Requesting an Absentee Ballot

-A near relative can request the absentee ballot on your behalf if that person includes their own name, address, phone number, and relationship to you in the request.
+A near relative or legal guardian can request the absentee ballot on your behalf if that person includes their own name, address, phone number, and relationship to you in the request.
 “Near relative” includes a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 Returning a Completed Absentee Ballot

-If you decide to return your ballot in person, you must bring it to your County Board of Elections before 5:00 p.m. on the day before Election Day.
+If you decide to return your ballot in person, you must bring it to your County Board of Elections no later than 5:00 p.m. on Election Day.
 If you mail your completed ballot, it must be postmarked by Election Day and received by the County Board of Elections no later than three days after the Election.